pasko-zh/brzo_i2c/README.md

 How to use the Brzo I2C Library
 ===============================
+ - Use the Library Manager:
+	 - If you are using the ArduinoIDE, you can install via library manager
- - Use the Library Manager: If you are developing with [PlatformIO](http://platformio.org/) then simply use the library manager to install [brzo_i2c](http://platformio.org/lib/show/335/Brzo%20I2C)
+	 - If you are developing with [PlatformIO](http://platformio.org/) then simply use the library manager to install [brzo_i2c](http://platformio.org/lib/show/335/Brzo%20I2C)

- - Manual installation: You should put the library files into the corresponding esp8266 arduino core directory, for instance under Windows this would typically be something like this: `...\packages\esp8266\hardware\esp8266\2.1.0\libraries`
+ - Pull it from github

 And then just include brzo_i2c in your sketch as any other library with `#include "brzo_i2c.h"`.